tock/tock/doc/reference/trd104-syscalls.md

 and such a call is not required to return an error code of `INVALID`.
 Similarly, it is possible for userspace to allow the same buffer multiple times to the kernel.
-This means, in practice, that the kernel may have multiple writeable references to the same memory and must take precautions to ensure this does not violate safety within the kernel.
+This means, in practice, that the kernel may have multiple writeable references to the same memory and MUST take take precautions to ensure this does not violate safety within the kernel.